laserkelvin/learning-neural-networks/README.md

 of each notebook:

 1. Fundamentals
-  - Dive into _why_ we should use neural networks and deep learning Low-level
+  - Dive into _why_ we should use neural networks and deep learning
-  - implementation of the core mechanics of neural networks, the perceptron
+  - Low-level implementation of the core mechanics of neural networks, the perceptron, using NumPy
   - Effect of non-linearities on our model output Teaching a neural network

 ## Acknowledgements